eberhab/m20/floppies_and_modern_controllers.md

 ### Drive

-Should be a 360kB 40 track drive.
-80 track drives might be able to read the M20 35 track floppies, but not write them well, due to the narrow track size.
+Should be a 360kB 40 track drive:

 * Teac FD-55BR: [vogons](https://vogonswiki.com/index.php/Teac_FD-55BR) or [retrocmp](https://retrocmp.de/fdd/teac/fd55_i.htm)
 * Tandon TM100-2A: [retrocmp](https://retrocmp.de/fdd/tandon/tm100-2a.htm)

+The newer 1.2 MB, 80 track drives might be able to read the M20 35 track floppies, but not write them well, due to the narrow track size.
+When reading with such a drive, one might need to pass an [additional `step=2` parameter](https://github.com/keirf/greaseweazle/wiki/Getting-Started) to the imaging software.

 ### Media

 * Use 5+1⁄4-inch DD 360 kB floppies.
 * Possible to use 720 kB QD?
+They are supported by the M20 natively, but I have never seen such a floppy.
 * Possible to use 1.2M HD?
-See [this article](https://forum.vcfed.org/index.php?threads/1-2mb-floppy-in-360kb-drive.52905/).
+According to [this article](https://forum.vcfed.org/index.php?threads/1-2mb-floppy-in-360kb-drive.52905/) it might be possible to re-format this media for DD for use in the M20.

 ## TODOs

-- [ ] Check the inner workings of RDM20/ teledisk/ imagedisk and how they do the FM track padding.
+- [ ] Check the inner workings of RDM20/ teledisk/ imagedisk and how they do the FM track padding (per sector/ track?).
 Do we have access to the source code?
+TD and IMD should be available via MAME source.
 - [ ] Can the original M20 boot a floppy with a replaced track0 from a random image?
 - [ ] Can the original M20 boot images which do not work in mame? (cpm8k?)
 - [ ] Provide Feedback [here](https://gist.github.com/jandelgado/88962932896127dcabbe251f996e790e), [here](https://github.com/keirf/greaseweazle/issues/143) and [here](https://github.com/keirf/greaseweazle/issues/261)